Structural Bounds and Forbidden Induced Subgraphs for Edge-Add Graph Classes: Forbidden induced subgraphs for edge-add split graphs and edge-add threshold graphs

+A graph $G$ is a {\bf $(p,q)$-split graph} if $V(G)$ can be partitioned into $V_1$ and $V_2$ such that $G[V_1]$ has independence number (size of its largest independent set) at most $p$, and $G[V_2]$ has clique number at most $q$.
+Gy\'{a}rf\'{a}s \cite{gyarfas} showed that for fixed $p,q$, the class of $(p,q)$-split graphs is characterized by a finite set of forbidden induced subgraphs.
+Chudnovsky and Seymour \cite{CS} proved that every forbidden induced subgraph for the class of $(k,k)$-split graphs has at most $(k+1)^{2^{2k+1}}$ vertices.

+Following an analogous framework, we define a graph $G$ to be a {\bf $(p,q)$-edge split graph} if $V(G)$ can be partitioned into $V_1$ and $V_2$ such that $G[V_1]$ can be obtained from a clique by deleting at most $p$ edges, and $G[V_2]$ has at most $q$ edges.
+In other words, $G[V_1]$ is at most $p$ edge-additions away from being a clique while $G[V_2]$ is at most $q$ edge-deletions away from being an independent set.

-Observe that edge-add split graphs are $(1,0)$-edge-split graphs, while edge-apex split graphs are $(0,1)$-edge-split graphs.
-Since the operations of edge deletion and edge addition commute, the following characterization of $(p,q)$-edge-split graphs is easy to verify.
+Observe that edge-add split graphs are $(1,0)$-edge split graphs while edge-apex split graphs are $(0,1)$-edge split graphs.
+Since the operations of edge-deletion and edge-addition commute, we obtain the following characterization of $(p,q)$-edge split graphs.

 \begin{lemma} Let $\mathcal{S}$ be the class of split graphs, and let $p,q$ be nonnegative integers.
-Then the class of $(p,q)$-edge-split graphs is equal to the $p$-edge-add class of $q$-edge-apex class of $\mathcal{S}$. \end{lemma}
+Then the class of $(p,q)$-edge split graphs is equal to the $p$-edge-add class of the $q$-edge-apex class of $\mathcal{S}$. \end{lemma}